HugeCoderGuy/LightsCameraPlants/README.md

 <!--##Acknowledgements
 This project was done for and funded by the UC Davis Bloom Lab.
 Huge thanks goes out to Arnold Bloom for accepting me into his lab, Jordan Stefani for providing the code that assist with leaf area analysis, and Anna Knapp for providing me with essential mentorship as I became familiar with the Raspberry Pi platform and its integration with the numerous python libraries. -->

+##Appendix: Using System Exclusively for Image Collection
+If you are intending to collect image samples of specimen that are not green and in INSERT_DIMENSIONS square petri dishes, print the agar_plate_holder.stl file with the previously defined Cura settings.